teesquared/flasturbate/README.md

 Follow the "Compiling from source" instruction there and you will also build flasturbate.exe.

-A snapshot of the sources used to build the binaries in this distrubtion are in the file "sources.zip."

   [Flasturbate]: https://github.com/Teesquared/flasturbate
   [Teesquared's fork of RABCDAsm]: https://github.com/Teesquared/RABCDAsm